-The Arran Coastal Way is a magnificent circular walk around the perimeter of the beautiful Island of Arran, often described as ‘Scotland in Miniature’ because it compresses the best of Scottish scenery into its petite size of only 20 miles long by 10 miles wide.
+The Arran Coastal Way, also known as Arran coastal path, is a magnificent circular walk around the perimeter of the beautiful Island of Arran, often described as ‘Scotland in Miniature’ because it compresses the best of Scottish scenery into its petite size of only 20 miles long by 10 miles wide.
 The north of the island is ruggedly mountainous, with granite peaks and deep glens, resembling the Scottish Highlands, whereas the south is more gentle with low-lying farmland, woodland and moorland.

 Situated in the sheltered waters of the Firth of Clyde, Arran is the most southerly and the most accessible of the Scottish Islands.
 It’s just a short Calmac ferry crossing from Ardrossan on the mainland, making it a favourite destination for walkers, climbers and cyclists throughout the year.

 The Arran Coastal way is is suitable for walkers of average fitness.
 Although mostly at low level, it includes some occasional rock scrambling and an optional climb over the island’s highest peak, Goatfell (874 m).
 Explore a fascinating mixture of seaside paths, forest trails, tidal beaches and rolling hills.
 All around you there are spectacular views, across the Firth of Clyde to the east and the Kintyre peninsula in the west.
 The Arran Coastal Way provides an opportunity to experience the abundant archaeology, history and wildlife of this magical island, which dates back as far as the Stone Age.